aljoxo/Arisen/README.md

    a. **Keycode=47** to **Keycode=281**
      - This will change the power attack bind to right trigger, if you wish to use a different key please refer to [this link](https://www.creationkit.com/index.php?title=Input_Script).

-Failing to follow these instructions and asking in support channels how to use a controller or gamepad correctly will result in moderator action.
+Asking in support channels about how to get gamepad support working will show that you did not read the readme and you will be promptly ignored.

 ### Documentation

  - To get an idea of what animations are used in the list, click [here](https://github.com/aljoxo/Apotheosis/blob/main/Animation%20Documentation.md).
  - To know what graphic mods are used in the list, click [here](https://github.com/aljoxo/Apotheosis/blob/main/Graphics%20Documentation.md)
- - To know (the majority) of NPC Replacers used by this list, click [here](https://github.com/aljoxo/Apotheosis/blob/main/ApotheosisNPCReplacers.md)
+ - To know what NPC Replacers used by this list, click [here](https://github.com/aljoxo/Apotheosis/blob/main/ApotheosisNPCReplacers.md)

 ## Playing the List